-A federal loan program where the student directly applies for the loan through the college.
-The interest rate for 2017-18 is fixed at 3.76% and a new rate will be determined on July 1, preceding the new academic year.
+A federal loan program where the student directly applies for the loan through the college by signing and submitting the federal direct loan form.
+The interest rate for 2019-20 is fixed at 4.53% and a new rate will be determined on July 1, preceding the new academic year.
 The subsidized loan is based on financial need and the interest on the loan is paid by the federal government while the student is enrolled at least half-time.
-Annual loan limits are \$3,500 for first-year students and \$4,500 for second-year students.
+Annual loan limits are \$3,500 for freshman students and \$4,500 for sophomore students.
 Borrowing for students in a one-year certificate program may only receive one and a half years of subsidized loans, and associate degree students may only borrow three years of subsidized loans.
 Aggregate subsidized loan limit is \$23,000.